Education for Peace & Social Justice

 The proposed project should be designed to:

-- further peace education;
+- further peace and social justice education;

 - reach a significant number of children and/or educators;

 - accomplish its goals in the year following receipt of the grant.

 AMS Peace Seed Grants are financed through donations to the AMS Peace & Social Justice Fund.
 We are grateful to Lesley Nan Haberman and The Family School in New York City for their generous support of Peace Seed Grants throughout the years.

 The AMS DEI Scholarship Program supports our commitment to ensuring that the learning opportunities we create are inclusive in serving all people, especially marginalized or under-resourced populations.

 - The Carl Koch Foundation offers grants that support scholars in pursuing ideas and research that will have an impact on societal well-being.